University High School (Washington): Classes and curriculum

 University contains a wide variety of classes available to students.
 Certain classes are required throughout each year, while other classes are optional.

 Math: Until recently, University had used a math curriculum known as "CMIC."
 This took students from basic algebra to Pre-Calculus, extending from Freshmen to Senior year.
 New curriculum is currently being implemented.
 Special math classes are also available for students who need it, and those who fail the math WASL (Washington Assessment of Student Learning) take additional math classes.

 Language: Basic language classes are offered at the school.
-When a student reaches his or her junior year (or in rare cases, his or her sophomore year), he/she may take AP (Advanced Placement) classes for language and composition.
+When a student reaches their junior year (or in rare cases, their sophomore year), they may take AP (Advanced Placement) classes for language and composition.

-Foreign Language: Spanish, French, and German are offered.
+Foreign Language: Spanish and French are offered, as well as American Sign Language.

 History: The school requires its students to take global studies; in later years, they may sign up for history or AP U.S. history.
 During senior year, students can take AP European history.

 Health: Both health and fitness classes are available, some mandatory and others optional.

 Arts: The school offers band, drama, choir, painting, calligraphy, pottery, and drawing.